atuel96/atuel96/README.md

 🌱 I'm a physicist who has always been in love with programming and computers.

 🔭 It started as a hobby, but then I decided to take it more seriously.
-For my thesis, I wanted to work on something that combines both physics and computer science, and I accomplished that goal.
+For my thesis, I wanted to work on something that combines both physics and computer science.

 ⚡Now I'm looking forward to working in the industry.